Montgomery County Power of Attorney Lawyer

 Maryland Power of Attorney Act

-As the primary authority for Montgomery County powers of attorney, the Maryland Power of Attorney Act is a comprehensive body of law that addresses a multitude of issues concerning the requirements for a valid power of attorney.
+As the primary authority for MoCo powers of attorney, the Maryland Power of Attorney Act is a comprehensive body of law that addresses a multitude of issues concerning the requirements for a valid power of attorney.

 Like other estate planning documents, there are basic elements that must be met in order for a power of attorney to be valid and enforceable.
 Montgomery County Powers of attorney should be notarized as well as signed by two witnesses.
 Individuals witnessing a power of attorney should not be related to the principal.

 A power of attorney that was properly executed in another state may still be valid in MoCo if proper formalities in that state were observed.
 Unless they are revoked, powers of attorneys generally remain in effect until the death of the principal.
 For more information, contact a knowledgeable Montgomery County power of attorney lawyer.

 A power of attorney gives substantial authority to the agent named in the document.
 While a power of attorney is an extremely useful tool to plan for incapacity, there is always the potential that the power conferred by this document can be abused.
 Most people chose a close family member or friend as their agent.
 In some cases, an individual may elect to name their lawyer as their agent.

 Naming two people to serve as co-agents is also permissible.
 It is always advisable to name at least one alternate agent in the event the first person named is not able or willing to serve.